-The 2016 Autumn Statement confirmed the doubling of rural rate relief from 50% to 100% from 1st April 2017.
-Local authorities are expected to continue to use their local discount powers to grant 100% rural rate relief to eligible ratepayers.

-Local authorities will be compensated in full for their loss of income as a result of this measure.
-This compensation will be paid by section 31 grant and calculated on the basis of individual council NNDR returns under the rates retention scheme.
+Following the decision not to reintroduce the Local Government Finance Bill, for 2018/19 we expect local authorities to continue to use their local discount powers to grant 100% rural rate relief to eligible ratepayers, as they have done so for 2017/18.
+Local authorities will be compensated in full for their loss of income as a result of this change.
+This compensation will be paid by section 31 grant and calculated on the basis of the returns that councils make under the rates retention scheme.